Contact Dr Edith Wilkinson

 English and has a reasonable level of Spanish which allows her to be at ease in

-Dr Wilkinson is happy to accept PhD students in topics that fall within her research interest.
+Dr Wilkinson is happy to accept PhD students in topics that fall within her field interest.

 Edith lectures on the topics of Risk, Crisis and Resilience.
 She runs modules on several Master’s degrees including Cranfield University’s MBA (Defence) and on the newly developed Counterterrorism programmes as well as short courses.
 She has delivered courses (accredited as well as non-accredited) abroad on multiple occasions.